PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "I've been lost for a while.
 I wanted to avoid the main roads, but it's hard to keep track of direction, ...
 I'm not on trails I'm familiar with."

 The Prince nodded in understanding, although he himself knew several ways to identify north.
 Not everyone had such training.
-"To accompany you would be an honour and a priveledge." he responded with stiff, earnst resolve.
+"To accompany you would be an honour and a priviledge." he responded with stiff, earnst resolve.

-"That's what I thoght." she concluded with satisfied approval.
-"Are you an errond knight?"
+"That's what I thought." she concluded with satisfied approval.
+"Are you a knight errant?"

 "Yes.", his disguise working, "I am.
-I am an errond knight."
+I am a knight on an errond."

 She seemed impressed.
 "I'm running an errond myself.
 But I get to take my own time, and do it in my own way.
-I'm makng my own erronds."
+I'm making my own erronds."

 The Prince, or rather The Knight, nodded at this, as if it made sense, exhillerated to have travelling company; cover for his escape.